salmancs14/Wiki-Search/README.md

 # Wiki-Search
-Search using wiki apis and then showing in a list with retrofit cache support
+Search using wiki apis and then showing in a list